-With a community of over 100 trained and certified healthcare facility experts Schneider Electric’s EcoXpert healthcare specialization program helps system integrators serve hospitals better.
-Yves Renaud and Chris Roberts on the program and global evolutions in healthcare construction and healthcare facilities.
+With a community of over 100 trained and certified healthcare facility experts Schneider Electric’s EcoXpert healthcare specialization program helps system integrators serve hospitals and other healthcare facilities better.
+Yves Renaud and Chris Roberts on the program and global evolutions in hospitals, healthcare construction and healthcare facilities.

 Healthcare systems across the globe are under pressure.
 Aging and growing populations, evolving patient expectations, rising costs, more expensive treatments, and the need to adapt to shifting care models as happens in ample countries are a few challenges we’ve previously covered in the scope of digital transformation in healthcare.